Digital Forensics & Incident Response Consultant - UK & Remote - £60,000 to £80,000 + bonus (5%) + allowance (£4,500) (Altrincham)

 At a Glance

-- Company: Join a top consultancy with a leading Cyber Incident Response team in the UK.
+• Company: Join a top-tier consultancy with a leading Cyber Incident Response team in the UK.

-- Benefits: Enjoy a competitive salary, bonus, and a generous allowance, plus remote work options.
+• Benefits: Enjoy a competitive salary, bonus, and an allowance, plus top-notch training opportunities.

-- Why this job: Be at the forefront of cyber defence, tackling significant incidents and gaining top-tier training.
+• Why this job: Be at the forefront of cyber defence, tackling significant incidents and gaining diverse industry exposure.

 Our client, a globally recognised consultancy with one of the most established and high-performing Cyber Incident Response teams in the UK, is looking to hire new incident response talent.
 As one of only 9 accredited Tier 1 responders in the UK, this team is trusted by major organisations to lead them through complex, high-stakes cyber incidents.
 This is a standout opportunity to join a dynamic, growing team at the forefront of cyber defense.
 You’ll gain broad exposure across industries, work on some of the most significant incidents in the UK, and benefit from top-tier training and certifications.